-“Reverse culture shock is experienced when returning to a place that one expects to be home but actually is no longer, is far more subtle, and therefore, more difficult to manage than outbound shock precisely because it is unexpected and unanticipated,” says Dean Foster, founder and president of DFA Intercultural Global Solutions, a firm that specialises in intercultural training and coaching worldwide.
+“Reverse culture shock is experienced when returning to a place that one expects to be home but actually is no longer.
+It is far more subtle, and therefore, more difficult to manage than outbound shock precisely because it is unexpected and unanticipated,” says Dean Foster, founder and president of DFA Intercultural Global Solutions, a firm that specializes in intercultural training and coaching worldwide.

-“By the time most traditional international assignments come to an end several years may have passed, providing the international assignee a significant amount of time to learn new patterns of behaviour and thought necessary to fit into their host country.”
+“By the time most traditional international assignments come to an end, several years may have passed.
+This provides the international assignee a significant amount of time to learn new patterns of behavior and thought necessary to fit into their host country.”

-Foster points out that expats returning home are “shocked into the realisation that they have in fact changed substantially, usually when they encounter their home culture upon repatriating.
+Foster points out that expats returning home are “shocked into the realization that they have in fact changed substantially.
+They usually find this when they encounter their home culture upon repatriating.
 Both they and their home culture have changed, and this is often the first time that expats have had the opportunity to experience any of these changes.”

 What is reverse culture shock?

 As strange as it sounds, expats become less and less familiar with their home stomping grounds.
-Returning brings a blanket of fog on perception, like an audience member walking around in a setting that’s familiar but still unreal.
+Returning brings a blanket of fog on perception; it’s like an audience member walking around in a setting that’s familiar but still unreal.

 Simply put, being an expat is such a lengthy and deep international experience it brings about great professional and personal changes.
-Old norms and values from your home country are viewed from a fresh perspective, and expats and their families see things in a new light; something like Dorothy going from black and white to Technicolor.
+You see old norms and values from your home country from a fresh perspective, and expats and their families see things in a new light; something like Dorothy going from black and white to Technicolor.

-In addition, expats can begin to feel frustrated or confused when their close friends and family are anything but curious and intrigued by their experience.
-After all, the expat was gone to a foreign land for years, with sights, sounds and smells exotic and new.
+In addition, expats can begin to feel frustrated or confused when their close friends and family are anything but curious.
+After all, the expat lived in a foreign land for years, with sights, sounds, and smells exotic and new.